huggingface/blog/time-series-transformers.md

 For training/validation/testing we next create an `InstanceSplitter` which is used to sample windows from the dataset (as, remember, we can't pass the entire history of values to the Transformer due to time- and memory constraints).

-The instance splitter samples random `context_length` sized and subsequent `prediction_length` sized windows from the data, and appends a `past_` or `future_` key to any temporal keys for the respective windows.
+The instance splitter samples random `context_length` sized and subsequent `prediction_length` sized windows from the data and appends a `past_` or `future_` key to any temporal keys for the respective windows.
 This makes sure that the `values` will be split into `past_values` and subsequent `future_values` keys, which will serve as the encoder and decoder inputs respectively.
 The same happens for any keys in the `time_series_fields` argument:

 ```python